Populating 3D Scenes by Learning Human-Scene Interaction: Experiments

 \section{Experiments}

-We perform several experiments to investigate the effectiveness and usefulness of our proposed representation and model under different use cases, namely generating \hsi features, scene affordance detection, and improving monocular \threeD human pose estimation.
+We perform several experiments to investigate the effectiveness and usefulness of our proposed representation and model under different use cases, namely generating \hsi features, automatically placing 3D people in scenes, and improving monocular \threeD human pose estimation.